freefallcid/personal-site/cms/posts/2018-10-12-beginner-node-js-tutorial-part-1-set-up-node-basics.md

 If you already have Node installed then skip to the next section.

 If you don't already have Node installed on your system you're going to want to get this done first!
-If you are runnning macOS or Linux I reccomend doing this using _nvm_, which stands for Node Version Manager.
+If you are running macOS or Linux I recommend doing this using _nvm_, which stands for Node Version Manager.
 This will make it easy to manage and install different versions of Node in the future.

 #### Installing nvm on macOS with Homebrew